 AMS-IX operates a series of Internet Peering Exchanges (IXs) globally and partners with Megaport in several cities.
 IXs provide greater efficiency between networks and allow for traffic to be exchanged directly, thereby reducing bandwidth usage on client’s Internet connections.
 Traditionally the domain of Internet Service Providers, more enterprises are beginning to explore this solution.
 For those unfamiliar with IX peering as a concept, detailed information can be found in our previous article.

 Joining an IX is just as easy as deploying most other services with Megaport; you deploy a VXC from your chosen port to your selected destination IX.
 To do this, in your Megaport account, select your port, click ‘+ Connection’.
 To connect to Megaport/MegaIX locations select ‘Internet Exchange’.
 You will then be presented with the IX selection screen to choose your MegaIX from.

-If you are connecting to an AMS-IX location, click on the ‘Cloud’.
+If you are connecting to an AMS-IX location, click Cloud.
 For the purposes of this article, we will select AMS-IX.

-Select the AMS-IX location to which you want to peer and then click on ‘Next’ in the lower right-hand corner.
+Select the AMS-IX location to which you want to peer and then click Next in the lower right-hand corner.
 In this example, we will choose AMS-IX Chicago.

 On the Connection Details stage, you will be able to fill in the following details:

 Name Your Connection – A free text field allowing you to assign an easily identifiable name for this connection.

 Rate Limit – The speed in Mbps for this connection (up to the maximum speed of the Port).

 Preferred A-End VLAN – The VLAN for this connection that you will receive via the port.
 This must be a unique VLAN ID on this Port.
 You can also select the toggle to “Untag” this VXC.
 This will remove the VLAN tagging for this connection but will also mean only one (IX) VXC can be deployed on this Port.